 In August 2012, there was a strike at Lonmin platinum operations in Marikana, South Africa.
 An escalation of tensions culminated in violent confrontations between mine workers and armed South African policemen.
 44 people died over the course of one week.

-After having intensively assessed the causes of the incident on their side, Lonmin changed their leadership team, implemented lessons learned, and tried to get to the roots of the problem.
-Lonmin immediately set up a fund to support the families and children of the killed mineworkers, whose schooling as well as studies were from then on taken care of by Lonmin.
+After having intensively assessed the causes of the incident on their side, Lonmin changed their leadership team, implemented lessons learned and started activities to get to the roots of the problem.
+Lonmin set up a fund to support the families and children of the deceased mine workers, whose schooling was from then on taken care of by Lonmin.